Site icon Magpie by Jen Shoop

 Shopping Break.

 +I reference this in my menu/notes, but we use this Aldo Sohm book and this one to help with wine selection all the time.
 They both provide great ideas on what to drink with what you’re eating, including what to serve with Thanksgiving dinner.
-(The TL;DR — for red: gamay, pinot noir, zin; for white: gewurtzraminer, gruner veltliner).
+(The TL;DR for Thanksgiving — for red: gamay, pinot noir, zin; for white: gewurtzraminer, gruner veltliner).

 +ICYMI: what to wear on Thanksgiving.